alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 TRIO`, which was the answer.

 During the hunt, some teams solved this puzzle in 5 minutes.
-My team didn't match that speed, but you can see how applying a few tricks let us focus directly in on the solve path and reduced unnecessary effort.
+My team didn't match that speed, but you can see how applying a few tricks let us focus directly on the solve path and reduced unnecessary effort.

 *Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi, Olga Vinogradova for giving feedback on earlier drafts of this post.*